May 10-13, 2018

 2017 Player of the Year Dull Continues Run at 37th Mid-Amateur

 Marc Dull defeated 3 past FSGA Mid-Amateur Champions, and 2 past FSGA Players of the Year en route to the 37th Mid-Amateur Crown

 In a back and forth match, Jeff Golden jumped out to an early lead, and would extend it to 2 up at the turn.
 Dull would begin his come back with a chip-in birdie from off the green on #12.
 On hole 15, sitting 1 up, Golden looked at a 6 foot par putt to win and move to 2 up, however he would burn the edge and miss low.
 Dull would win the 16th hole with a birdie to get the match to all square.
 With the players on 17, play was halted by heavy rains.
-When conditions permitted play to continue nearly two and a half hours later, Golden was unable to continue due to an unfortunate injury and defaulted the match.
+Regrettably, the match ended in a default.

 The Sunday morning semifinals saw some fireworks.
 In match one, Jeff Golden got out to a 4 up lead through 8 holes.
 Hernandez would then win 4 of the next 5 holes to sit on the 14th tee all square.
 The players would halve holes 14-17 with pars.
 On the 18th, Hernandez found trouble off the tee, and laid up.
 Golden safely found the green in regulation, leaving about 60 feet for birdie.
 Hernandez would hit his third to about 10 feet below the hole for a strong par look.
 Golden made sure that par putt did not matter, draining a 60 footer to win the match 1 up.